5 Discount Packages available. starting at $199

 I would recommend the 330 to someone to supplement their boating experience but not to be all of it!

 The benefits far outweigh the disadvantages of this IK.
 First of all, the price is right for a "starter" boat.
 It is easy to store (boat and all accessories fit inside a surplus army duffle bag) and you can throw it in the trunk of your car on a whim and take it paddling whenever, wherever you want to go.
 It only takes 10-15 minutes of mininal effort to get it into the water or back into the trunk of your car.
 It is more maneuverable than a canoe.
-It is also more pliable than a canoe which gives it a "softer", less tipsy ride in rough water.more ▼
+It is also more pliable than a canoe which gives it a "softer", less tipsy ride in rough water.show full review ▼

 The skin material seems durable.
 The skin on mine has been abraded and poked and has held up well.
 One problem with a leaky air valve cover was solved quickly and hassle-free over the phone.